UVU-DigitalMedia/legislative-simulation/README.md

   # this runs the mongodb shell.
   mongo
   >
+  # Press ctrl+c to quit the mongo shell if it connects successfully
   ```
   If it exits with `exception: connect failed`, then you need to open up a new
   tab and run: